lukas-sparnauskas/evalAIRR/README.md

         - ks
         - distr_densityplot
 output:
-  path: './output/report.html'
+  path: ./output/report.html

 ```

 This report will process the two provided datasets (real and simulated), and create an HTML report with feature-based report types - Kolmogorov–Smirnov test (indicated by `ks`) and a feature distribution density plot (indicated by `distr_densityplot`) for the features `TGT` and `ANV`.
 It will then export the report to the path `./output/report.html`.
-More details on what reports can be created can be found in the *YAML Configuration Guidelines* secion.
+More details on what reports can be created can be found in the _YAML Configuration Guidelines_ section.

 You can run the program by running this command within the installation directory: